 According to the IMDb, Theo van Gogh’s last movie was the episodic, two-character effort Ter ziele [possibly translated as “dead” or “defunct”], shot in summer 2004, and featuring Thijs Römer and Steve Hooi as a couple of nurses with numerous hang-ups.

 Like 06/05, Ter ziele is scheduled to be released in 2005.

-December 2004 update: At the wake of Theo van Gogh, about 20,000 people gathered on downtown Amsterdam’s Dam Square.
+December 2004 update: At Theo van Gogh’s wake, about 20,000 people gathered on downtown Amsterdam’s Dam Square.
 The crowd stood around banging pots and pans, and blowing horns and whistles.

 Theo van Gogh quote about Baby Blue via De Filmkrant.

 Nienke Römer and Roeland Fernhout Baby Blue image: Shooting Star Filmcompany / Buena Vista, via De Filmkrant.

 “Theo van Gogh Death: Muslim Radical Kills Contentious Dutch Director” last updated in December 2020.